 Friendly AAA shot down a Fokker piloted by Sgt M.Kukkonen about 3.5 km west from the city of Vyborg.
 Sgt Kukkonen was died instantly.

-SSgt T.Uuttu´s Bulldog (BU-64) took off at 11:25 AM from Heinjoki and was suprise attacked This was the Finnish Air Forces the first airkill ever.
+SSgt T.Uuttu´s Bulldog (BU-64) took off at 11:25 AM from Heinjoki and was suprise attacked by three I-16 fighters.
+This was the Finnish Air Forces the first airkill ever.

 Lt J.Räty downed one SB-2 -bomber by Fokker (FR-115) fighter near Mansikkakoski and 2ndLt Puhakka heavily damaged one.
 Sgt V.Porvari shot down one SB-2 -bomber by Bulldog (BU-68) over Taspernaja and the crew bailed out.
 Sgt O.Lilja was returning to Heinjoki when friendly AAA hit his Bulldogs (BU-63) fuel tank and he was forced to land to Lappeenranta airbase.